 Strawberries, whipped cream, powdered sugar, and maple syrup for serving

-Note: I love cinnamon whipped cream with this!
-For a tiny amount, I whip up two tablespoons heavy whipping cream with a pinch of sugar, a few drops of vanilla, and a dash of cinnamon while my brioche is soaking.
+Cinnamon whipped cream: For a tiny amount, I whip up two tablespoons heavy whipping cream with a pinch of sugar, a few drops of vanilla, and a dash of cinnamon while my brioche is soaking.
 That amount of whipped cream takes just a minute or two with a whisk and a glass or metal bowl!
 You can also pour the ingredients in a jar, screw on a lid, and shake it for two minutes for whipped cream.

 Love it?
 Pin it!